 The unit includes several standard troopers with extreme skill sets of a highly specialized nature, and a pair of techs, specializing in communications, munitions and other technical matters to provide another important set of skills to the unit.
 These skills have proven useful in their activities, giving them a great deal of independence.

 Arms are typically Iron Dingoes “Elite” Infantry Field Kits, but are supplemented on an individual level with night vision goggles, SMGs and plenty of spare ammo and medical kits.
-They have also recently been outfitted with C80 Combat Environment Suits from unit reserves, though the loss of their “deployment” specialist has hurt their operations in future missions.
+They have also been outfitted with C80 Combat Environment Suits from unit reserves, though the loss of their “deployment” specialist has hurt their operations in future missions.

 The “Werewolves” managed to acquire a rare Freefall Drop APC, that they repaired for their own agenda, and this constitutes their primary “ride” in most encounters.
 It is traditionally driven by Trooper “Wiley” Xavier.
 The unit’s Mark VII Landing Craft is also loosely associated with the Werewolves, acting as their orbital interface transport, and is flown by Trooper Marguerite Phillano.

-Special Operation Unit “The Werewolves”
+Special Operations Unit “The Werewolves”

 Dame Modesty Scrope “Viper” – Lead trooper and martial arts specialist.

 Tech Ginney McRiven “Trigger” – Demolitions and engineering specialist.

 Tech Aaron Birkoff – Computers and electronics specialist.